orzechoj/piq-single/README.md

 #### Multiple replicates

+If you have replicates, please merge them using samtools merge.

+#### Multiple experiments

-If you have multiple technical replicates, bam2rdata.r will take multiple bamfiles as part of its argument and combine them.
+If you have multiple experiments in the same experimental condition but different assays, bam2rdata.r will take multiple bamfiles as part of its argument and use them simultaneously.

-You can also combine the bam files beforehand.

 #### Control experiments